Residency Application Timeline

 - Make any final additions to your MyERAS for recent/current experiences; proofread and save.

-- Aim to Certify your MyERAS 1-2 weeks before ERAS opens to programs on 9/25/24 (9a ET).
+- Aim to Certify your MyERAS 1-2 weeks before ERAS opens to programs on 9/23/2026 (9a ET).

-- Finish your program research and finalize your selections
+- Finalize program research and signal selections.

 All applications submitted prior to the ERAS release date/time will contain the same timestamp.
 Applying earlier in September is not an advantage.